-Basic earnings per share has been computed using the weighted average number of common shares outstanding.
-Diluted earnings per share has been computed using the weighted average number of common shares and common share equivalents outstanding (which consist of warrants, options and convertible debt to the extent they are dilutive).
-For the year ended December 31, 2009, the convertible notes interest and related common share equivalent of 5,236,733, diluted options and warrants of 24,333 and unvested restricted stock grants outstanding of 376,886 were excluded from the diluted earnings per share calculation because they were anti-dilutive.
-For the year ended December 31, 2011, the convertible notes interest and related common share equivalent of 6,332,232 were excluded from the diluted earnings per share calculation because they were anti-dilutive.
-Potentially dilutive stock options of 394,150, 301,499 and 171,119 for the year ended December 31, 2009, 2010 and 2011, respectively, were excluded from the computation of diluted earnings per share as the average market price of the Company's common stock did not exceed the weighted average exercise price of such options and to have included them would have been anti-dilutive.
-Potentially dilutive restricted stock of 14,918, nil, and nil for the year ended December 31, 2009, 2010 and 2011, respectively, were excluded from the computation of diluted earnings per share since they would have been anti-dilutive.
+Basic earnings per share is calculated using the weighted average number of common shares outstanding during the period.
+Diluted earnings per share is calculated using the weighted average number of common shares and common share equivalents outstanding during the period (which consist of warrants, options and convertible debt to the extent they are dilutive).
+For the years ended December 31, 2011 and 2012, the convertible notes interest and related common share equivalent of 6,334,621 and 6,577,727 were excluded from the diluted earnings per share calculation because they were anti-dilutive.
+Potentially dilutive stock options of 301,499, 171,119 and 134,644 for the years ended December 31, 2010, 2011 and 2012, respectively, were excluded from the computation of diluted earnings per share since they would have been anti-dilutive.
+Potentially dilutive restricted stock of nil, nil, and 93,933 for the years ended December 31, 2010, 2011 and 2012, respectively, were excluded from the computation of diluted earnings per share since they would have been anti-dilutive.